• Skip to primary navigation

 How to Make Zucchini Bread

-• Measure out and combine all the dry ingredients: all-purpose flour, sea salt, baking soda, baking powder, and ground cinnamon.
-Using a hand whisker mix all the dry ingredients together.
+• Measure out and combine all dry the ingredients; all-purpose flour, sea salt, baking soda, baking powder, and ground cinnamon.
+Using a hand whisker, whisk all the dry ingredients together.
 Set aside until ready for use.

-• Rinse and grate zucchini and set aside until ready for use.
+• Rinse and grate the zucchini and set it aside until ready for use.
+Personally, I prefer using a carrot grater to grate zucchini, but you can also use a box grater or food processor.

-• In the bowl of an electric mixer add eggs, organic sugar, brown sugar, and beat on high for 5 minutes or until the batter is pale in color.
+• In a large bowl of an electric mixer, add eggs, sugar, and brown sugar, then beat on high for 5 minutes or until the batter is pale in color.

-• Then add vanilla, oil and beat once more just until combined.
+• Then add vanilla and oil and beat once more on medium just until combined.

-• Finally, stir in stir in dry ingredients in two additions alternating with adding grated zucchini, and gently mix everything on low for 2 minutes or until combined.
+• Finally, stir in stir in dry ingredients in two additions, alternating with adding shredded zucchini, and gently mix everything on low for 2 minutes or until combined.

-• Grease two bread pans with butter.
+• Grease two 9 x 5-inch loaf pans with unsalted butter.
 Pour half of the batter into one pan and the other half into the second pan.

 • Remove from the oven.
-Cool bread in pans for 10 minutes before transferring it onto the cooling rack.
+Cool the bread in pans for 10 minutes before transferring it onto a cooling rack.

 Notes